 The mission of the Hampden Family Center is to enrich the lives of Hampden residents through education and professional support, and to encourage individual growth and community fellowship.

 Hand in Hand’s mission is to reduce juvenile recidivism among youth under 18 charged as adults, while providing youth with partnerships to create new opportunities for themselves and their families.
 Work at the male juvenile facility includes literacy and writing training, life planning and goal setting with young men.
-Also needed are volunteers to assist with finding non-profits to refer the young men to once they return home.
+Also needed are volunteers to assist with employment to refer the young men to once they return home.
 Office volunteer help is also needed at their office on Charles and 25th and grant writing which could be done at home.

 te at, odio.